Skip to content

 Transfer of International Trade Marks

-The MM5 form should state:
+The MM5 form should include:

 Assignment vs Licensing